-Amygdala helps us detect changes in the environment, especially threats and dangers.
+The amygdala helps us detect changes in the environment, especially threats, and dangers.

 Introverts are naturally more highly alert to changes (high reactivity), which makes them more prone to the release of cortisol and stress.

-Indeed following this train of thoughts it’s not just that introverts get more easily flooded during social interactions: they are more easily flooded in any new environment.
+Indeed, following this train of thought, it’s not just that introverts get more easily flooded during social interactions: they are more easily flooded in any new environment.

 Seeking or Avoiding Stimuli

 Introverts prefer less stimulation.
-Fewer people, lower volume music, les coffe and quieter, less chaotic environment.
+Fewer people, lower volume music, and a quieter, less chaotic environment -and less coffee, too-.

-An experiment showed indeed that introverts perform better with lower level of noise while extrovert perform better with higher levels of noise.
+An experiment showed indeed that introverts perform better with a lower level of noise while extroverts perform better with higher levels of noise.

-Introverts also perform better when sleep deprived because sleep deprivation make us less alert.
+Introverts also perform better when sleep deprived because sleep deprivation makes us less alert.